Semashko model: History

-The Semashko model originated in the aftermath of the 1917 October Revolution, as Tsarist Russia lacked a unified healthcare system.
+The Semashko model originated in the aftermath of the 1917 October Revolution.
+In the United Kingdom, the National Insurance Act 1911 provided coverage for primary care (but not specialist or hospital care) for wage earners, covering about one-third of the population.
+The Russian Empire established a similar system in 1912, and other industrialized countries began following suit.
+The Semashko model was established in Soviet Russia in 1920.
 The model substantially improved the population health relative to the starting point of its implementation in the late 1920s.
 However, the model was less effective against non-communicable diseases and as such failed to advance the population health further.
 In the 1970s, with the availability of new medical technologies and popular demand for better care, the Soviet Union put greater emphasis on specialization in outpatient care, moving away from the Semashko model.
 With that, the significance of the district physician has considerably reduced.